SURFscz/SRAMsync/README.md

 The group block specifies what groups need to be synced from SRAM.
 You must use the short names for groups in SRAM as this is how SRAM CO groups appear in the SRAM LDAP.
-This does not mean that thay must appear with the same name in the destination LDAP.
+This does not mean that they must appear with the same name in the destination LDAP.
 In order to specify its destination name, you must use the `destination:` key.